 Privacy Rule Concerns

-Authorization issues - These include failing to obtain a necessary HIPAA compliant authorization when required or using an authorization form that does not contain all required information.
-You may find a sample authorization form on our website: www.magmutual.com.
+These include failing to obtain a necessary HIPAA-compliant authorization when required or using an inadequate authorization form.
+You can find a sample authorization form on the sample forms tab in the HIPAA Toolkit.

 Security Rule Concerns

-- Be cautious in situations where laptops, thumb drives, or cellphones that are not encrypted could be stolen.
-Encryption capabilities may be an upfront cost now, but it could save you in fines as well as damage to the practice’s reputation with your patients.
+- Be cautious in situations in which unencrypted laptops, thumb drives or cellphones could be stolen.
+Encryption may be an upfront cost now, but it could save you in fines as well as damage to the practice’s reputation.

-- In terms of disposal, make sure that any copies of medical records are securely destroyed.
+- In terms of disposal, securely destroy copies of medical records.
 Never throw billing information or copies of medical records out with the normal trash.
 And don’t forget to wipe the hard drive on your leased digital copier before returning it.

 Breach Notification Concerns

-Under the Final Rule, an unauthorized acquisition, access, use, or disclosure of PHI that doesn’t fall into one of the exemption categories is presumed to be a breach and requires notification of the affected individuals, the Office of Civil Rights, and in some cases, the media.
+Under the Final Rule, unauthorized acquisition, access, use or disclosure of PHI that doesn’t fall into one of the exemption categories is presumed to be a breach and requires notification of the affected individuals, the Office of Civil Rights, and in some cases the media.
 If the breach occurs at or by a Business Associate (BA), the BA must notify the covered entity.
-Refer to the Office of Civil Rights website for specific guidance on reporting a breach at http://www.hhs.gov/hipaa/for-professionals/breach-notification/index.html.
+Refer to the Office of Civil Rights website for specific guidance on reporting a breach.

-Privacy and confidentiality is the foundation of a trusting relationship between a patient and his/her physician.
-Studies have shown that the public is deeply concerned about the privacy and security of their health information and that the HIPAA Privacy Rule has reduced some of those concerns.1 It is important that we comply with these laws to provide our patients with the greatest privacy and security protection of their health information afforded to them under the law.
+Privacy and confidentiality are the foundation of a trusting relationship between a patient and physician.
+Studies have shown that the public is deeply concerned about the privacy and security of health information and that the HIPAA Privacy Rule has reduced some of those concerns.
+It is important that healthcare organizations and providers comply with these laws to provide patients with the greatest privacy and security protection of their health information afforded to them under the law.

 Suggested Action Items

-- Make sure your Notice of Privacy Practices (NPP) are updated.
+- Make sure your Notice of Privacy Practices (NPP) is updated.
 You can find sample forms in our HIPAA Toolkit.